Skip to Content

 Represents An estimate Real money distribution

-Impact on payout Does not affect payout Determines your payout
+Impact on payout None Determines your payout

 How Horse Racing Odds Are Displayed